 - 1 egg

 - 1 teaspoon salt

 - 1 teaspoon creole seasoning (for the green tomato slices) ADJUST TO TASTE

 - 4 medium green tomatoes, thickly sliced

-- 1 lb headless shrimp, peeled and deveined
+- 1 pound headless shrimp, peeled and deveined, tails removed

 - 1 cup heavy cream

-- 1 tbsp creole seasoning (for the sauce) ADJUST TO TASTE
+- 1 tablespoon creole seasoning (for the sauce) ADJUST TO TASTE

 - 1 tablespoon hot sauce (optional)